 Recently, a friend asked me how I was doing.
-She specifically meant as it related to working from home and taking care of my 7-month-old son.
-It was one of those situations where I felt completely comfortable talking about the realities of life minus the pretense.
-So, I readily responded with the answer you’d expect from a new mother willing to lay her soul bare: “It’s hard,” I said with a woe-is-me shake o’ the head.
-I prepared to withdrawal from my bank of internal complaints, ready to list all the reasons why embracing motherhood while keeping a career is exhausting.
+She exactly meant it as it connected with working from home and dealing with my 7-month-old child.
+It was one of those circumstances where I felt pleased with discussing the realities of life minus deception.
+Thus, I promptly answered with the response you would anticipate from another mother ready to reveal her spirit: “It’s hard,” I prepared to withdraw my complaints and was ready to list every one of the reasons behind why embracing parenthood while keeping a profession is challenging.

-Actually, no. It’s not hard.
-It’s new and it’s caused me to make some changes, but I wouldn’t say it’s hard.
+In reality, no!
+It’s not hard.
+It’s new and made me roll out specific improvements, but I disagree that it’s hard.

-“Plus, I can’t remember the last time we had a DATE.”
+“Besides, I can’t recall the last time we had a DATE.”

-Matty and I, we practically never go out!
-We’re ALWAYS taking care of Avery.
-A kid is a full time job.
-Avery cries, but that’s normally because he’s tired, hungry, or frustrated.
-It’s really the only way he can communicate, so I don’t get too upset about it.
-Actually...he’s a really happy kid who makes me smile ear-to-ear on a nonstop basis.
-He loves Matty and goes absolutely wild whenever he comes home.
-Matty is both obsessed with the kid and being the best father he can be, which checks off a “that’s incredibly hot” box in my book.
-When I’m overwhelmed, Matty takes Avery.
-And vise versa.
-We’re a team.
-We’ve entered completely new territory in our marriage and while it’s a new challenge every day, it’s something we take on together.
-So really, I kinda love it.
+Matty and I essentially never go out!
+We are always dealing with Avery.
+Taking care of a kid is a full-time job.
+Avery cries whenever he is hungry, tired, or irritated.
+It’s the main way he can communicate, so I don’t mind.
+He is a genuinely a happy baby who makes me happy with his activities daily.
+He cherishes Matty and goes wild when he returns home.
+Matty is obsessed with the kids and also the best dad he can be, which makes him perfect, in my opinion.
+When I am exhausted, Matty takes Avery and vice versa.
+We are a group.
+We have entered a totally new chapter in our marriage, and keeping in mind that it’s another challenge waiting for us daily, it’s something we take on together.
+So, I somewhat love it.

-That's right — I’m happy!
+You read it right, I’m Happy!
 Matty is the man I dreamt about.
-Avery is the son we fervently prayed for.
-I have the things now that I wanted then, and I have every reason to be unabashedly happy.
-Life is never going to be easy, but I also don’t need to focus on the difficult moments to try and admit that it’s hard.
-I KNOW that motherhood is hard.
-I’ve had the days.
-(Boy, have I.) But I go to sleep (and wake up 2 hours later on repeat) so overwhelmed by this life I get to lead.
+Avery is the child we intensely prayed to God for.
+I have the things now that I needed then, at that point, and I have a long list of motivations to be extremely happy.
+Life will never be simple; however, I don’t have to focus on difficult moments.
+I know that parenthood is hard.
+I have had the days.
+But I go to sleep so overwhelmed by this life I get to lead.

-A while ago I wrote some thoughts on why it’s hard to admit when we’re sad and yet, here I am on the other end of the spectrum.
-Still in the same boat.
+Some time back, I thought of certain considerations on why it’s difficult to admit when we are sad, but here I am on the opposite end of the spectrum.
+Although, in the same boat.

-It seemed like a good time to go back and re-evaluate some of those myths I wrote about then, when I was struggling in a job I didn’t like and a couple of negative pregnancy tests.
-It helped me then, to be authentic to myself and understand how I was feeling, so let's review a few myths that have kept me from shouting from the rooftops about how happy I am!
+It appeared to be a great chance to return and reexamine the myths I wrote when battling a job that I didn’t like and two or three negative pregnancy tests.
+It helped me then to be credible to myself and comprehend how I was feeling, so we should survey some myths that have held me back from yelling from the roofs about how happy I am!

 Myth 1: My Happiness Means Someone Else’s Sadness

-I never want my happiness to send someone else deeper into sadness.
-I genuinely want it to be a story of redemption and hope.
-And I think that's why we share those good moments, right?
-The ones where you can’t believe life could actually be so amazing.
-It's because we want to invite others into that possibility.
-Don't loose hope — it will always get better.
+However, I never believe my happiness should send another person sadness and trouble.
+I want that it should be a story of redemption and trust.
+What’s more, I feel that is why we share those great moments, correct?
+The ones where you can’t accept that life could be so amazing.
+We need to welcome others into that possibility.
+Try not to lose hope as it will continuously improve.

 Myth 2: It’s Not Possible to be Happy When the World is So Bad

-I find this one the most difficult to refute.
-There is so much pain in the world and as a person who values empathy and compassion, it does seem near impossible to embrace happiness.
-But I've come to realize that one of the more powerful thing I can do to inject compassion into this world is give it.
-When you know something is good, TRUE and good, you can’t help but want to invite others in.
-I start with my husband and my son.
-Let it overflow into my circle of friends, community, to strangers I interact with.
-I do NOT have this down, but it's an area where I continually welcome growth.
+I find this one the most challenging to disprove.
+There is such a lot of pain on the planet, and as an individual who values compassion and empathy, it appears challenging to embrace happiness.
+However, I have come to understand that one of the more remarkable things I can do to infuse empathy into this world is giving it.
+At the point when you realize something is great, you can’t resist the to welcome others in.
+I start with my husband and my child.
+Allow it to spill over into my circles, friends, relatives, to outsiders I associate with.

-Myth 3: If I Admit that I'm Happy then it Won’t Last
+Myth 3: If I Admit that I Am Happy, Then it Won’t Last

-Okay, what is it about us as humans that makes us think like this: Oh no, I’m happy and things are good so that must mean things are about to get real bad…better pace myself with all this happiness!
-It’s like we genuinely believe that we aren't worth the good things.
-Why can’t we have the moments where our souls bubble up out our your chests and we're so thoroughly happy that we can’t help but let it escape in the form of a laugh, smile, hug….daily?
-I don’t know, y'all, but those are the moments I live for and I'm ready to accept the fact that it is a good thing to enjoy them, guilt and fear free.
+Alright, what is it about us as people that makes us think like this: Oh no, I’m cheerful, and things are great, so that should mean things are going to get genuinely bad…better find a steady speed with this happiness!
+It’s like we truly accept that we do not deserve the beneficial things.
+Why can’t we have the minutes where our spirits bubble up out of our chests, and we are so happy that we can’t resist but let it get away as a smile, laugh, or hug….daily?
+I don’t have the foggiest idea about you all, yet those are the moments I live for, and I am prepared to acknowledge the way that it is great to appreciate them without any fear and guilt.

-I know the sad moments and the hard moments exist, but I guess what I'm concluding is that I can’t let them stop me from all out waging for happiness in my life right now.
-If you're in pain, I hope you don’t think I'm naive or tone deaf.
-I just hope that on the other side of it, and even in the midst, you can find those soul moments and embrace you're happiness, too.
-Because if no one told you, lately, please let me be your authority on this one: you deserve it.
+I know the sad moments and the hard times exist; however, I think I am reasoning that I can’t allow them to prevent me from happiness in my present life.
+Assuming you are in pain, I hope you don’t believe I am immature or tone deaf.
+I simply trust that on the opposite side of it, and, surprisingly, in the middle, you can find those soulful moments and your happiness.
+Since, in such a case that nobody told you recently, let me tell you this: you deserve it.